* DATA STRUCTURE APTITUDE *

 some dependency is lost in the decomposition.

-109. What is meant by Proactive, Retroactive and
+109. What is meant by Proactive,

 Simultaneous Update.